Prenuptial Agreement Lawyers Chicago, Illinois

 There are many reasons why a prenuptial agreement may be beneficial.
 A party may have existing assets or wealth that they want to protect, including income.
 A party may anticipate receiving property in the future, such as inheritances or gifts, or they may be in the fortunate position of having multi-generational wealth in their family.
 Beyond the financial affairs, prenuptial agreements can make any eventual divorce process more efficient, less costly, and less time consuming.

 Is a prenup only in place to take care of the couple in case of divorce?
-Or does it help in inheritance issues?
+Or does it help with inheritance issues?

 Can a prenup be discarded if both parties agree they don’t want it anymore?